AdamISZ/CoinSwapCS/README.md

 uses; this loses a lot of the value, and is dangerous.
 Rather, the intention is to have long-lived participants serving clients, to make it easier to use.
 There is no restriction on who can be such a server, other than having to stand it up on a machine with a hot wallet.
-The exact way this is done is left open; it could be on a hidden service over Tor for example, or communication could happen over IRC etc. For now there is a simple HTTP server provided serving JSON-RPC requests, and TLS will be added shortly.
+The exact way this is done is left open; a hidden service over Tor is implemented as the default, while HTTP and TLS clearnet exist as options, but other possibilities should be easy to add.

 ##### Who are Alice and Carol?